Faro (card game)

-Faro (/ˈfɛəroʊ/ FAIR-oh), Pharaoh, Pharao, or Farobank is a late 17th-century French gambling game using cards.
-It is descended from Basset, and belongs to the Lansquenet and Monte Bank family of games due to the use of a banker and several players.
+Faro (/ˈfɛəroʊ/ FAIR-oh), pharaoh, pharao, or farobank is a late 17th-century French gambling game using cards.
+It is descended from basset, and belongs to the lansquenet and monte bank family of games due to the use of a banker and several players.
 Winning or losing occurs when cards turned up by the banker match those already exposed.

-It is not a direct relative of poker, but Faro was often just as popular due to its fast action, easy-to-learn rules, and better odds than most games of chance.
-The game of Faro is played with only one deck of cards and admits any number of players.
+It is not a direct relative of poker, but faro was often just as popular due to its fast action, easy-to-learn rules, and better odds than most games of chance.
+The game of faro is played with only one deck of cards and admits any number of players.

-Popular in North America during the 1800s, Faro was eventually overtaken by poker as the preferred card game of gamblers in the early 1900s.
+Popular in North America during the 19th century, Faro was eventually overtaken by poker as the preferred card game of gamblers in the early 20th century.

-Variants include German Faro, Jewish Faro, and Ladies' Faro.
+Variants include German faro, Jewish faro, and ladies' faro.